leptos-rs/book/src/view/04b_iteration.md

 `i32`, not a reactive `ReadSignal<i32>` or something.
 This means that even if we wrap a closure around it, the value in this row will never update.

-We have three possible solutions:
+We have four possible solutions:

 1. change the `key` so that it always updates when the data structure changes
 2. change the `value` so that it’s reactive
 3. take a reactive slice of the data structure instead of using each row directly
+4. use a `Store`

 ## Option 1: Change the Key